 - To provide a caring and nurturing environment that will encourage independence and will build upon the child's self-esteem.

 - To provide an open and friendly atmosphere that encourages active participation and communication with the child and their family.

 The program incorporates daily sessions from 9.00am to 3.00pm.

 Our 4-year-old program runs on Tuesday, Wednesday and Thursday.
 Our 3-year-old program runs on Monday and Friday.

 At Penbank, we value the importance of integrating the curriculum, and consider that much of the content should be expressed through an integrated approach.
 We provide quality programs in English, Mathematics, Music, Art, Drama, Physical Education, Health and Personal Development, Indonesian (LOTE) and ICT (Information and Communication Technology) to develop concepts and skills, which have considerable intrinsic value.

-We use the Spalding Approach to teach English, which involves explicit teaching of skills in a set sequence of instructional procedures.
-A total language multi-sensory approach, it combines the teaching of speech, writing, spelling and reading and integrates the teaching of comprehension strategies.
+We use a multi-sensory, structured literacy program to teach English, which involves explicit teaching of skills in a set sequence of instructional procedures.
+It combines the teaching of speech, writing, spelling and reading and integrates the teaching of comprehension strategies.
 The teaching of phonics and analysis of the sounds and composition of words is taught in spelling sessions and is a vital component at all year levels.